 Nedernet Troubleshooting Guide

-In the interest of this, we've put together this document based on all our experience so far.
+In the interest of this, we've put together this document based on our experience so far.
 Over half of our support calls are solved by the few simple steps outlined below.
 More often than not, you'll be able to restore network connectivity quickly and easily on your own.

 What You Should Try Before Calling